polterguy/polterguy.github.io/documentation/magic/components/evaluator/index.md

 ![Evaluator component](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/eval-component.jpg)

-If you create a Hyperlambda snippet you for some reasons wants to save for later, you can save your Hyperlambda into your _"snippets"_ collection by clicking the _"Save"_ button, and giving your snippet a name.
+If you create a Hyperlambda snippet you for some reason want to save for later, you can save your Hyperlambda into your _"snippets"_ collection by clicking the _"Save"_ button, and giving your snippet a name.
+This allows you to create snippets you need to periodically execute, and store these as your _"admin snippets"_, to rapidly execute snippets that somehow does something towards your server.

 ## Internals